Paramount+ Not Working? Here’s What to Do.

 Paramount+ is the only way to stream awesome shows like Star Trek: Picard and The Good Fight.
 But the streaming platform has experienced its share of technical difficulties.1

 Nothing is worse than having an episode of your favorite Star Trek series (I’m a Next Gen guy myself) freeze up on you.
 Before you get too frustrated and perform a Vulkan death grip on your subscription, try the troubleshooting tips in this article.

-Before we jump into specific error codes, we suggest that you follow these simple steps for any problems you’re experiencing while streaming CBS All Access.
+Before we jump into specific error codes, we suggest that you follow these simple steps for any problems you’re experiencing while streaming Paramount+.

 - Check your internet connection.
 If your network is experiencing disruptions due to outside issues, like network congestion during peak times, you may need to look into getting a faster connection.

 - Try disconnecting your Wi-Fi router for 30 seconds, then reconnecting it.